GENERAL TERMS & CONDITIONS

 The cruise operators’ policies regarding onboard gratuities and/or service charges for the services provided by their staff vary.
 Most cruise operators apply one or more of the following policies:

-- Some cruise operators may apply a compulsory daily service charge to your onboard account but do not expect you to tip at all during the cruise.
+(iv) Some cruise operators may apply a compulsory daily service charge to your onboard account but do not expect you to tip at all during the Cruise.

-Whichever scheme the cruise operator uses, you will be required to abide by their gratuity / service charge policy and must settle your account in full before disembarking the ship at the end of your cruise.
-Where we are made aware of a cruise operators policy on gratuities or service charges details will be provided either at the time of booking, on our invoices or with the cruise operators tickets.
+Whichever scheme the cruise operator uses, you will be required to abide by their gratuity / service charge policy and must settle your account in full before disembarking the ship at the end of your Cruise.
+Where Freedom are made aware of a cruise operator’s policy on gratuities or service charges details will be provided either at the time of booking, on our confirmation invoices or with the cruise operator’s tickets.